civilcode/employee-handbook/basics.md

 an accumulation of vacation time from the previous year, we may request for you to take vacation for a specified period.
 You will be given at least four weeks notice (based on the employment laws).

+Your available vacation time which is accumulated throughout the year appears on your pay stub in the unit of hours.
+To calculate the number of days, divide by 8.
+For example:

+    40 hours available / 8 = 5 days available

 For your rights regarding Vacation, visit the [CNESST website](https://www.cnt.gouv.qc.ca/en/leaves-and-absences/vacation/index.html).